-The proposed project includes the construction of a 48.5 foot long, 18.5 foot high, timber bulkhead with two 22 foot long return walls ranging from 16.5 to 12.5 feet in height.
-The proposed bulkhead will be located 43 feet seaward of the Malibu Road right-of-way/property line and approximately 88 feet landward of the mean high tide line, depending on tidal conditions.
-The proposed bulkhead will be located entirely beneath the proposed structure (24 feet landward of the proposed deck dripline).
+The proposed project includes the construction of a 46 foot long, 16 foot above mean sea level, bulkhead with two 24 foot long return walls.
+The proposed bulkhead will be located 29 feet seaward of the Malibu Road right-of-way/property line and approximately 48 feet landward of the most landward measured mean high tide line, depending on tidal conditions.
+The proposed bulkhead will be located entirely beneath the proposed structure (40 feet landward of the proposed deck dripline).

 Past Commission review of shoreline residential projects in Malibu has shown that such development results in potential individual and cumulative adverse effects to coastal processes, shoreline sand supply, and public access.
-Shoreline development, if not properly designed to minimize such adverse effects, may result in encroachment on lands subject to the public trust (thus physically excluding the public), interference with the natural shoreline processes necessary to maintain publicly-owned tidelands and other public beach areas, overcrowding or congestion of such tideland or beach areas, and visual or psychological interference with the public's access to and the ability to use public tideland areas.
+Shoreline development, if not properly designed to minimize such adverse effects, may result in encroachment on lands subject to the public trust (thus physically excluding the public), interference with the natural shoreline processes necessary to maintain publicly-owned tidelands and other public beach areas, overcrowding or congestion of such tideland or beach areas.

+and visual or psychological interference with the public's access to and the ability to use public tideland areas.
 In order to accurately determine what adverse effects to coastal processes will result from the proposed project, it is necessary to analyze the proposed project in relation to characteristics of the project site shoreline, location of the development on the beach, and wave action.